-- The vision for the Diocese of Joliet Catholic Schools is: an integrated network of vibrant schools that makes Catholic education available to all within a community of lifelong learners formed in faith, educated for excellence and sent to serve. - The values for the Diocese of Joliet Catholic Schools are: incorporating faith into the classroom, balancing challenging courses with a nurturing environment, collaborating with families, holding each other to a higher standard, and looking ahead.
+- ➤ The vision for the Diocese of Joliet Catholic Schools is: an integrated network of vibrant schools that makes Catholic education available to all within a community of lifelong learners formed in faith, educated for excellence, and sent to serve. - ➤ The values for the Diocese of Joliet Catholic Schools are: incorporating faith into the classroom, balancing challenging courses with a nurturing environment, collaborating with families, holding each other to a higher standard, and looking ahead.

-This vision and these values are based upon the Gospel and summarized by Jesus' command to "...love the Lord your God, with all your heart, with all your soul, with all your mind, and with all your strength....
+This vision and these values are based upon the Gospel and summarized by Jesus' command to "...love the Lord your God, with all your mind, and with all your strength....

 You shall love your neighbor as yourself."
 (Mk 12:30-31)